cybercongress/cybertensor-developer-docs/docs/staking-and-delegation/staking.md

 Also see [Staking with ctcli](../subnets/register-validate-mine.md#staking).
 :::

-In addition to running your own subnet miner or subnet validator, you can delegate your TAO to the Opentensor Foundation validation pool.
-Delegating TAO simply means you are staking to the Opentensor Foundation's validator, instead of running your own subnet validator.
-To take back your staked TAO from the pool at any time, you can simply undelegate your TAO.
+In addition to running your own subnet miner or subnet validator, you can delegate your PUSSY to the validation pool.
+Delegating PUSSY simply means you are staking to the validator, instead of running your own subnet validator.
+To take back your staked PUSSY from the pool at any time, you can simply undelegate your PUSSY.

 Follow the below steps: